Welcome to Part 6 of the Cambly Kids Tutor Guide!

 Sharing PDFs and Google Docs

 We welcome tutors and students to share and exchange external resources, including PDFs and Google docs.
-However, these docs must be public, meaning no password required for PDFs and no permission request needed for Google docs.
+However, for privacy and safety reasons, these docs must be public, meaning no password required for PDFs and no permission request needed for Google docs.

 Meeting Cambly Students in Person